ansariumer/D-S/README.md

 # D&S (Dash & Shoot)

-A survival shooter game made in Unity using C#.
+A survival dash and shoot game made in Unity using C#.

 ## Engine
 Unity